GangZhang842/SMVF/README.md

 ##### 2.2 Prepare Dataset

-Please download the [SemanticKITTI](http://www.semantic-kitti.org/dataset.html#overview) dataset to the folder `data` and the structure of the folder should look like:
+Please download the [SemanticKITTI](http://www.semantic-kitti.org/dataset.html#overview) dataset to the folder `SemanticKITTI` and the structure of the folder should look like:

 ```
 ./